contentful/experience-builder/packages/core/README.md

 # @contentful/experiences-core

+## Private Package Notice

+*Note*: This package is not meant to be used directly by the end user.
+It is a dependency for the Studio Experiences packages.
+Changes to this package are not guaranteed to follow semantic versioning and may break without notice if used directly.

 ### Purpose

 - To contain shared code and utilities across the Experiences packages such as constants, types, transformers, and hooks.
 - This means additions to core should be framework agnostic.
 For example, code that is only compatible with React does not belong in the core package.